Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/DEVLOG-Christine.md

 Future Improvements:
 - Draw new BG for other maps: google doc list!

-### 2025-06-04 - _ + Bug Fixing
+### 2025-06-04 - Bug Fixing + Drew Map
-Worked for _ + 15 min.
+Worked for 45 minutes.
 Fixed style interference leading to aim line not properly showing.
 Fixed revivable text constantly displaying + used spamKeys to prevent key holds counting as presses.
 Fixed status displays still showing upon death and increased death animation speed when both players are dead in 2 Player Boss Mode.
+Drew new background for Versus Mode, changed variables to match.

+Future Improvements:
+- Implement Map Selection screen
+- Increase volume for shooting SFX